Saturday's interstate shooting in North Port leaves few clues, police tight-lipped

 And on a social media posting, he wrote about the victim: “He is not from North Port.”

-Here's what was known early Saturday.
-The shooting took place about 3:45 a.m. between Sumter and Toledo Blade boulevards, exits 182 and 179 on I-75.
+The shooting took place about 3:45 a.m. in the southbound lanes between Sumter and Toledo Blade boulevards, exits 182 and 179 on I-75.

 “The victim died at the scene just south of the Toledo Blade exit,” Taylor reported.

-By 8:30 a.m., the interstate remained closed southbound between Sumter Boulevard and King’s Highway in Charlotte County.
-It was partially opened about noon, and fully reopened around 4:45 p.m.
-Taylor throughout the day had suggested drivers avoiding the interstate.
+By 8:30 a.m., the interstate remained closed southbound between Sumter Boulevard and King’s Highway in Charlotte County, with traffic rerouted through Port Charlotte and North Port throughout much of the day.
+The interstate was partially opened about noon, and fully reopened around 4:45 p.m.
+Taylor throughout the day had suggested drivers avoid the interstate.

 He said later that investigators were searching that area for evidence.
-Other officers were trying to reach the victim's family.
-His name wasn't released under the Marsy's Law statute that allows police to withhold names of crime victims, however.
+Other officers were trying to reach the victim’s family.
+The person’s name wasn’t released under the Marsy’s Law statute that allows police to withhold names of crime victims, however.

 As investigators backtracked from where the victim’s car ended up off the roadway, they collected shell casings and whatever could be found to shape the deadly morning scene.
 Florida Highway Patrol officers managed traffic as North Port investigators worked the scene in a grid pattern.